VisionSystemsInc/open-sentinel-map/README.md

 | 10    | THIN_CIRRUS              |
 | 11    | SNOW or ICE              |

-The image files also contain a "bad_percent" value, which is a float value between 0 and 1 describing the percentage of pixels within the "scl" band which we've determined to be bad data.
+The image files also contain a "bad_percent" key, which is a float value between 0 and 1 describing the percentage of pixels within the "scl" band which we've determined to be bad data.
 Currently we filter images with more than 25% of their pixels having bad data.
 You can use this key to filter the dataset using a different threshold.

 #### Annotations